rchain-community/rgov/CONTRIBUTING.md

 This localhost environment aims to be a complete usable development system, (once testnet works again).
 While there are pieces elsewhere and this may not be the final resting place, this is not a docker solution and is specific to the capability directory structure of communities/working groups and their communications and their governance.
 A future aim would be to make this play well with jakefile and docker shard solutions.

+Watch video of how to add an rgov action here https://youtu.be/9TIPXXSXwnE

 ## To deploy the contracts: (may not be up to date)

 ```